Pino Quartullo: Life and career

 In 1985 Quartullo co-directed with Stefano Reali Exit, which was nominated for the Academy Award for Best Live Action Short Film.
 He made his feature film directorial debut in 1992, with the comedy film Quando eravamo repressi, and from then he directed a number of comedy-dramas, inspired to golden age Commedia all'italiana.

 Quartullo has also had a rare career as a dubber.
 He dubbed Jim Carrey in two of his 1994 feature films, The Mask and Dumb and Dumber.

 Personal life

 In the mid-1990s, Quartullo was in a relationship with actress Elena Sofia Ricci.
 They had one daughter, Emma (born 1996).
 Since 2010, Quartullo has been married to journalist Margherita Romaniello.
+He considers himself Roman Catholic.